Triangulation Statistics

 DelaunayTriangulation.triangle_sinkFunction

-Computes the sink of each triangle in tri.
+Computes the sink of the triangle T in tri.
 See this paper for more information.
+Use the predicates argument to control how predicates are computed.

 Extended help